joannefeeney/fundamentals-data/README.md

 I used various data analysis techniques to get some insight into the key attributes of the iris flowers.
 From scatter plots and pair plots to statistical measures such as mean, max etc., I compared these species.
 I discovered the distinguishing features of the iris species, such as sepal length, sepal width, petal length, and petal width.
 The outputs provide us with a lot of information on the unique identitifiers of each species.

 In summary, the iris dataset has allowed me to use some valuable skills in data analytics and get much more familiar with a subject I hope to use much of in the future.

 ***

+## Tasks

+Task 1 - The Collatz Conjecture

+Task 2 - The Penguins Data Set

+Task 3 - The Penguins Data Set - Suggesting appropriate probability distributions

+Task 4 - Flipping two coins, each with a probability p of giving heads

+Task 5 - Individual plots for each of the iris dataset variables

+***
 ## The End